Konamiman/Nestor80/docs/LanguageReference.md

 ® Additionally to the document-wide icons, an "R" symbol next to an instruction name means that the instruction is relevant only when writing relocatable code.
 If you only write code intended to be assembled as absolute you can skip the documentation for these instructions.
 See "Absolute and relocatable code".

+Instruction arguments are specified using the standard notation `<name>`.
+A few instructions require an argument to be passed surrounded by literal angle brackets, in these cases thes angle brackets are specified as `"<"` and `">"`, see for example `IFB`.

 ### .COMMENT